OpenAPI to TypeScript generator and mock server

 };

-Note that each of these objects is typed so you can use autocomplete to identify the parameters.
+Each of these objects is typed so you can use autocomplete to identify parameters names and types.
 For example, if you type $.query.

 you'll be presented with a list of expected query string parameters.

-parameters are identified by dynamic sections of the path, i.e. /groups/{groupName}/user/{userId}.ts
+parameters are identified by dynamic sections of the file path, i.e./groups/{groupName}/user/{userId}.ts

 .